 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 Editor’s note: This article was updated Oct.
 2, 2018 to include new information about credit freezes.

-The massive data breach at Equifax announced Thursday exposed potent information for identity theft, experts said.
+The massive data breach at Equifax announced in September 2017 exposed potent information for identity theft, experts said.
 So millions of U.S. consumers should take steps to protect themselves from having their identity hijacked to open new accounts, collect government benefits or obtain medical services.

 Here are questions about the data breach and what you can do to protect yourself.
 The information is drawn from Equifax, the Identity Theft Resource Center, the U.S. Federal Trade Commission, and the National Consumer Law Center.

-Q. Will I start getting billed for the credit monitoring at the end of the one-year free period?
+Q. I signed up for the year of credit monitoring before the enrollment offer expired.
+Will I start getting billed for it at the end of the one-year free period?

 Short of a freeze, routine measures will provide some protection, or at least inform you when ID theft has occurred.
 Everyone is entitled to check their full credit report from each of the big three bureaus once a year.
 Experts recommend to check one report every four months, to spread your monitoring effort out during the year.
-Get your free reports through AnnualCreditReport.com (you can also check your credit report for free at CreditCards.com.)
+Get your free reports through AnnualCreditReport.com.

 You can also set up a fraud alert at the credit bureaus to alert creditors that your identifying data has been hacked.
 This should cause lenders to contact you to confirm any applications for credit they receive are genuine.